Lazice/KitC-fanfictions/wips/He Sinks His Teeth into the Ones He Loves The Most.md

 # He Sinks His Teeth into the Ones He Loves The Most

-  `Rapid POV switching.`  `questionable past/present/future tense use.`  `I am making everything the fuck up`
+  kind of rapid POV switching.  really questionable past/present/future tense use.
+I am making everything the fuck up

-Leaking from above his skull, the impact bled silver, trailing down his head; spiking, and foggy that made his vision.
+Leaking from above his skull, the impact bled, silver trailing down his head; spiking, the sharp fog that made up his vision.
 The stars that ae saw, smelt like the atmosphere they would be (theoretically) surrounded by, it's aer blood after all.
 One that ae's grown familiar to too long ago, for far too long.

 Ae wonders, walking down another recently known maze, the veil has grown from mycelial, parasitical.
 Closing his eyes.
 The writhing holy, scent speaks to aer skin, as if ae had a true human skin that tightened.
 This disgusting assume that painted themselves unique to each path.
 Zoran follows the one he's well acquainted with.
 That most painful; that(,) he knew.
 Not because it is the most horrible, but for how much it is personal.

-\-
+-

-They gave no acknowledgement to him when he came back to this cold environment.
-Same arrangement of rooms and halls, that only gave guessing room to those, that'd never return.
+They gave no acknowledgement to him when he came back to this ecosystem.
+Same arrangement of work cells and grey ceilings, same ones that gave only guessing room to victims that'd never return.

-The Doctor raised an alert gaze to his intrusion, the wrong door, but it was the one closest for aer.
+The Doctor raised an alert gaze to his intrusion.
+He had entered through the wrong door, but it just the one closest for aer to access.
 She'd only frown, returning to operate at the seeming bloody mess that laid on the operating desk, while jars of red and black surrounded them.
 This mess, irked him.
 Growing, his head in a daze, the blood entering carelessly into his squinted eyes, unable to identify whom, or what, or where, the person that laid on the operating table.

-\-
+-

+The subject on her familiar silver platter wakes.

-She awoke.
-The bright operating lights shining down on her, at this moment, she knows she shouldn't move.
-Well really, she couldn't move.
+Bright operating lights shining down upon her, at this moment, she knew her duty, a simple one at that: do not move.
+Well, really, she couldn't move.

-"Stay now, stay still."
-Her voice commanded like a curse to her, she stilled more silent that her heart would even cease.
-Every machination in her that churned stilled to a halt, all which recognised their creator.
+"Stay still."
+The Doctor's voice rung the room like a curse to her.
+Luci was unknowingly writhing in her confines.
+Put now to light, she stilled in more silence, silence that her heart wished to cease.
+Every other machination in her that churned, stilled to a halt, all which recognised their creator's work.
 She kept her gaze to the light, they that burnt in her retinas as the posite glow, whenever her eyes gave up and flicked to the darkness.
 She couldn't feel anything beneath her neck, assuming the worst.

-But she could hear, as the engineer's hands stilled for a moment, and the fumbling of distraught shoes clacked into the room.
-She looked over, unmoving in every part except her eyeballs.
-Out of the corner of her vision, there a figure with white hair and purple lurched over and clattered to the ground.
+But she could hear, as the hands stilled for a moment, and the fumbling of distraught shoes clacked into the room.
+She looked over, unmoving in every part but her eyes.
+Out of the corner of her vision, there a figure in white and purple, lurched over and clattered like a puppet cut from his strings to the ground.
 In her calculations, she would feel bad for this instance, perhaps panic and tell her surgeon to assist the person that has just collapsed in this very room.

 "He'll live."

 Luci, doesn't move.

 Dr Moiras, doesn't move.
-Except  to her subject, quickly continuing with her clattering, picking up and putting down her metallic instruments, sewing and tinkering with her body, her organs.
+Except to her subject, quickly continuing with her clattering, picking up and putting down her metallic instruments, tinkering with her body, her self, her organs.
 Luci couldn't fear, that trait is far too useless in this place.
-Her *own* instruments currently out of touch and out of control.
+Her own instruments currently out of touch and out of control.
 The false safety this sanctity of a metal bed gives her, is temporary, is juvenile.

-The smell of ozone, a stench in the air that seemed to have grown somehow, more pungent with the particular strain that her little not-friend has intruded in with.
+The smell of ozone, a stench in the air that seemed to have grown, somehow even more pungent with the particular strain that her little not-friend has intruded in with.
 He laid there, staining an already contaminated vinyl floor.
 Aer mother hummed as she operated on someone else.

-\-
+-

-A sharp pinning pain, he's restrained to the operating table.
-Where the force by futile struggling pulled at the metal bindings.
-His perpetrator, using the most effective step, one her cold gloved hand clutched around his neck.
+A sharp, unmovable pain.
+Zoran is restrained to the operating table, where forces made by his futile struggles pulled at the metal bindings.
+His perpetrator, utilised the most effective step, one her cold gloved hand clutched around his neck.
 More of a threat to his nerves as his scream came unheard by the cold realisation.

-"The cost of anaesthetics are heavy in resource, I'm sure you'll keep quiet with the amount of experience you have, won't you?"
+"The cost of anaesthetics are a lot, I'm sure you can keep quiet, won't you?"

 That gave aer the forewarning, that didn't stop the future from happening.
 As without a response in time, ae felt the scalpel cut through the cheap strings that held his neck to the rest of his body.
 His doctor caressed his head as he watched as she held it up to the light, and felt.
 The wires that hung loose out of his neck cavity, they that stretched and curled around each other.
 Worthless little contraptions that worked like wonder and purpose on those that weren't him.

-He felt the tapping on his skull, cold liquid flowed out of the wound.
+He felt tapping against his skull, cold liquid belonging to him trickled needlessly out of the wound.
 All too close to his own other sensors.
 Having learnt many times from the times before, but this time, she stayed silent.
 The Doctor laid her gaze at the fractals made from the impact wound.

 "Are you finding anything mom?"
-He asks, the room is no colder than he remembered.
+He asks, this room doesn't feel colder than he remembers.

-"No, I won't.
-Do you want me to find anything then?"
+"No, I won't."
+She stills her instruments.
+"Do you want me to find anything then?"

-"...
-Probably."
+"... ...Probably."
 Even Zoran questioned what he wanted to say.
 He thought about whether it was something else rather than this.
 Wouldn't he know, it was just his mom's work job, for,, whatever.
 Besides, it always ends in the end.
 It all ends with something of his being lost.
 But always, he'll be good again.
 That is his mom after all.

-Dr Moiras worked her way through.
-Modifying the flesh of other organisms ae'd probably helped to bring here, nowadays she has more efficient workers for this duty.
-But, ae guessed that it's probably due to the time that aer mom had spent on him, that effort, that she hasn't left him yet...
+Dr Moiras worked her way through everything; modifying the flesh of other organisms ae'd probably helped to bring here.
+Nowadays she has more efficient workers for this duty, but, ae guessed that it's probably due to the time that aer mom had spent on him, that effort, that she hasn't left him yet...
 Darkening over, maybe it's something fearful, in the fragments that she had bestowed in an amalgamation to him.
 Something, it's something over him.
 Something within him, a hole having ebbed away at his future.

 These unfamiliar pieces, stored in their dark jars and vials.
 Most of them labelled with names, few he now recognise.
 Horrible with the name that's corruption, or one that reminds him of that, sinks into his view, his vision still blurred and speckled by the contamination.